Huang-qy-Chi/Deep-Partially-Linear-Change-Point-Regression/README.md

 The code recommends Python version>=3.13.2, Numpy >=2.2.4, Pytorch>=2.7.0 and Scipy>=1.15.2.

+*Update in 01/02/2026: the main function for the simulation can be found in $\textsf{Main_deep.py}$, with multiprocess calculation.

 Copyright © 2025 Q. Huang.
 All rights reserved.

 13/08/2025, Hung Hom, Kowloon, Hong Kong, China.